 For more detail and insight, download Nielsen’s Global Corporate Sustainability Report.

 The Nielsen Global Survey of Corporate Social Responsibility and Sustainability was conducted Feb.
-23 - March 13, 2015, and polled more than 30,000 online consumers in 60 countries throughout Asia-Pacific, Europe, Latin America, the Middle East/Africa and North America.
-The sample includes Internet users who agreed to participate in this survey and has quotas based on age and sex for each country.
-It is weighted to be representative of Internet consumers by country.
-Because the sample is based on those who agreed to participate, no estimates of theoretical sampling error can be calculated.
-However, a probability sample of equivalent size would have a margin of error of ±0.6% at the global level.
+23-March 13, 2015, and polled online respondents in 60 countries who have made a baby care purchase in the past five years throughout Asia-Pacific, Europe, Latin America, the Middle East, Africa and North America.
+The sample has quotas based on age and sex for each country based on its Internet users and is weighted to be representative of Internet consumers.
+It has a margin of error of ±0.6%.
 This Nielsen survey is based only on the behavior of respondents with online access.
 Internet penetration rates vary by country.
 Nielsen uses a minimum reporting standard of 60% Internet penetration or an online population of 10 million for survey inclusion.
 The Nielsen Global Survey, which includes the Global Consumer Confidence Index, was established in 2005.

 The findings from the retail sales information included in this report are collected from stores using electronic point-of-sale technology and/or teams of local field auditors.
 The data represents a cross-section of 1,319 brands among 13 categories (both consumable and non-consumable categories) across and average of 13 countries* for the 12-month period ending December 2014.
 On average, the brands measured in this study represent 73% of 2014 value sales (USD) in each country-category analyzed (private-label brands were not included).
 Stores within Nielsen’s worldwide retail network include grocery, convenience and discount retailers, who, through various cooperation arrangements, share their sales data with Nielsen.